DavidRajchman/ROS2_modular_edge_offloading/OffloadingManager/overview.md

 - Load configuration from static JSON file at startup
 - No runtime modifications to configuration
 - Configuration remains constant during OM lifetime
+- Configuration file path should be configurable via command line argument

 **Distribution Mechanism** (source: `/home/ubuntu/bridge/docs/bridgeCP.md:32`):
 > *"At the start of the offloading experiment a Global configuration JSON is sent by OM to DiscoveryService which distributes it throughout the system."*